mosip/documentation/docs/MOSIP-Device-Service-Specification.md

 ---

 ## Device Trust
-MOSIP compliant devices provide a trust environment for the devices to be used in registration, KYC and AUTH scenarios.
+MOSIP compliant devices provide a trusted environment for the devices to be used in registration, KYC and AUTH scenarios.
 The trust level is established based on the device support for trusted execution.

-* L1 - The trust is provided by a secure chip with secure execution environment.
+* L1 - The trust is provided by a secure chip with a secure execution environment.
 * L0 - The trust is provided at the software level.
-No hardware related trust exist.
+No hardware related trust exists.
 This type of compliance is used in controlled environments.

 ### Foundational Trust Module (FTM)
 The foundational trust module would be created using a secure microprocessor capable of performing all required biometric processing and secure storage of keys.
 The foundational device trust would satisfy the below requirements.

-* The module has the ability to securely generate, store and process cryptographic keys.
+* The module can securely generate, store and process cryptographic keys.
 * Generation of asymmetric keys and symmetric keys with TRNG.
-* The module has the ability to protect keys from extraction.
+* The module can protect keys from extraction.
 * The module has to protect the keys from physical tampering, temperature, frequency and voltage related attacks.
-* The module could withstand against Hardware cloning.
+* The module could withstand Hardware cloning.
 * The module could withstand probing attacks
-* The module provides memory segregation for cryptographic operations and protection against buffer over flow attacks
+* The module provides memory segregation for cryptographic operations and protection against buffer overflow attacks
-* The module provides ability to withstand cryptographic side channel attacks like Differential Power analysis attacks, Timing attacks.
+* The module provides the ability to withstand cryptographic side-channel attacks like Differential Power analysis attacks, Timing attacks.
 * CAVP validated implementation of the cryptographic algorithm.
-* The module has the ability to perform a cryptographically validatable secure boot.
+* The module can perform a cryptographically validatable secure boot.
-* The module has the ability to run trusted applications.
+* The module can run trusted applications.

 The foundational device trust derived from this module is used to enable trust-based computing for biometric capture.
 The foundational device trust module provides for a trusted execution environment based on the following: